openglobus/openglobus/README.md

 ### Development

 1. Clone repositiory.
-2. Run npm install in the repo folder.
+2. Run **npm install** in the repo folder.
 3. Bind openglobus repo folder with http server virtual directory.
-4. Now you can open <virtual directory name>/sandbox/1/index.html in browser, and change sources.
+4. Now you can open sandbox example <virtual directory name>/sandbox/1/index.html (or create your own) in a browser, and change sources.

 ### Build

 1. Development steps has to be made.
-2. When you adds js module with goog.provide and require always run /build/makedeps.bat to create /src/og/og-deps.js script.
+2. When you adds js module with goog.provide and require always run **/build/makedeps.bat** to create **/src/og/og-deps.js** script.
 Now you can see changes you've made.
-3. Run /build/build.bat to create /buid/og.js build.
-BTW: check /build/all.js out to add your module in the neccessary assemblage.
+3. Run **/build/build.bat** to create **/buid/og.js** build.
+BTW: check **/build/all.js** out to add your module in the neccessary assemblage.